neherlab/pangraph/README.md

 > a bioinformatic toolkit to align large sets of closely related genomes into a graph data structure

-> [!WARNING]
-> Pangraph is currently undergoing a major migration between v0 and v1.
-In this short transition period links and documentation may be inconsistent.

 ## Overview

 **pangraph** provides a command line interface to find homology amongst large collections of closely related genomes.